-Figure 13 displays the variation in frequency over time for six topics; most other topics showed little to no variation during the period between 1900 and 2020.31 Perhaps most notable is the Human Rights topic, which covered about 10% of all international law articles published in the 1910s, about 20% of articles published in the 1950s, and just over 30% of articles published in the 2010s.
-Articles on War and National Security saw massive spikes during and after each of the World Wars, but saw only a lesser spike in the early 2000s.
-This was contrary to some expectations that the topic would see increasing attention in the post-9/11 period (it did experience a bump, but a small one).
+2020.31 Perhaps most notable is the Human Rights topic, which covered about 10% of all international law articles published in the 1910s, about 20% of articles published in the 1950s, and just over 30% of articles published in the 2010s.
+Articles on War and National Security saw massive spikes during and after each of the World Wars, but saw only a lesser spike in the early 2000s.32 This was contrary to some expectations that the topic would see increasing attention in the post-9/11 period (it did experience a bump, but a small one).
 Perhaps it is no surprise that Law and Technology saw gradual increases over time, with a spike from around 5% in 2010 to around 10% in 2020.
-And International Criminal Law saw significant attention in the period immediately before and after World War II, then saw a decline for over a decade, and then experienced a continual increase since then, with a jump around the time of the creation of the International Criminal Tribunal for the Former Yugoslavia (1993) and the International Criminal Tribunal for Rwanda (1994), which revived attention to international criminal law mechanisms.
+And International Criminal Law saw significant attention in the period immediately before and after World War II, then saw a decline for over a decade, and then experienced a continual increase since then, with a jump around the time of the creation of the International Criminal Tribunal for the Former Yugoslavia (1993) and the International Criminal law mechanisms.